FOUNDATIONS DIPLOMA COURSE

 Applied Workshops

 Our Foundations Curriculum also includes workshops and seminars on essential topics such as “Usul al-Bid’ah: Innovation and Creativity in Islam” and “Islam and the West: History and Challenges.”
-There will also be a “Careers in Community” seminar for those interested in professions in Muslim community work.
+There will also be a “Being in Community: Service, Leadership, and Paths to God” seminar for those interested in professions in Muslim community work.

 SEMINARS